Skip to main content Skip to footer

 On the first point, devices that are made for the medical space are designed to last and protect staff and patients.

-Take a fanless medical panel pc for example.
-Being built fanless means that these devices don’t suck in harmful bacteria that can circulate in the air of a healthcare facility, making them ideal for being carted into operating rooms.
-These devices, in addition to even more portable models such as VESA mount tablets, can also be designed to be IP65 certified, making them impervious to ingress by moisture and debris and thus ideal for thoroughly sanitizing with liquid based products.
+Take an all-in-one medical PC for example.
+Being built fanless means that these devices don't suck in harmful bacteria that can circulate in the air of a healthcare facility, making them ideal for being carted into operating rooms.
+These devices, in addition to even more portable models such as medical tablets, can also be designed to be IP65 certified, making them impervious to ingress by moisture and debris and thus ideal for thoroughly sanitizing with liquid based products.
 Models that are IE60601-1 certified are also tested and proven to be safe to use near and around patients without fear of electrical signal disturbances.

 As far as peripherals go, one of the most important facets of an RTLS in healthcare is the hardware used to scan in patients, staff, and equipment.
-Fortunately, medical computers like a tablet with a barcode scanner or a medical computer with a RFID reader can have these pieces of hardware all custom-fitted onto the same device.
+Fortunately, medical computers like a rugged medical tablet or a medical computer with a RFID reader can have these pieces of hardware all custom-fitted onto the same device.
 This means software, scanners, and hardware can all be consolidated onto a single monitor or computer, making RTLS use that much more convenient and simple.

 Keeping Eyes on the Entire Operation